scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

-However, since implants are likely to have electrodes numbering in the hundreds or thousands, this method will obviously rapidly become cumbersome when assigning pulse trains across multiple electrodes.
+However, since implants are likely to have electrodes numbering in the hundreds or thousands, this method will rapidly become cumbersome when assigning pulse trains across multiple electrodes.
-Therefore, an easier way is to assign pulse trains to electrodes via a dictionary:
+Therefore, an alternative is to assign pulse trains to electrodes via a dictionary:

 .. code-block:: python